-Is Buenos Aires safe for tourists?
+How safe is Buenos Aires safe to travel?
 One of the concerns when you’re planning your trip.
-Out of experience, I can say that Argentina is one of the safest countries in South-America.
-I live in Buenos Aires for several years and I’m here to give you honest information about your safety here in the city.
-I made a map (see page bottom of page).
+Out of experience, I can say that Argentina is one of the safest countries in South America.
+I live in Buenos Aires for several years and I give you here all the info if Buenos Aires is safe to travel to.
+I made a map (see page bottom of the page).

 Read also: most common scams and safety when taking a taxi in Buenos Aires

-In general, Ican say that Buenos Aires city is safe for tourists in the daytime.
-Of course, take your precautions as you would do in every other city that you don’t know.
-Here some specific tips when you visit Buenos Aires:
+In general, I can say that Buenos Aires is safe for tourists in the daytime.
+Of course, take precautions as you would do in every other city that you don’t know.
+There are pickpocketers active in the streets and in the subway.

 Therefore, keep your eyes on the motorcycles driving around in the city.
 Especially on intersections.

-On of the hotspots for motochorros is on Sunday during the Feria de San Telmo.
-It’s crowded near the intersections and motochorros are liking that kind of areas.
+One of the hotspots for motochorros is on Sunday during the Feria de San Telmo.
+It’s crowded near the intersections and motochorros are liking that kind of area.

 There are some areas that you have to avoid as a tourist in Buenos Aires!
-Don’t go near the villa / shanty towns around the train station Retiro.
+Don’t go near the shanty towns around the train station Retiro.
 Because they are dangerous.

 Pickpocketers are very active in that area.
 Be aware when you walk around any train station.
 Constitution and Retiro.
 If you want to go to Tigre, you need to take the train departing from Retiro.
 Just keep all your belongings close to you and walk straight to the train station.
 The most important thing to know when asking ‘is Buenos Aires safe”.